 Figure 1.
 Classification of visual stimuli using CRFs

 (A) Schematic representation of CRFs.
 Circles represent neurons.
 Squares represent added nodes depicting visual stimuli.
 Shaded nodes (x) represent observed data.
 White nodes (y) represent true states of the neurons, and are connected by edges that indicate their mutual dependencies; node potentials are defined over the two possible states of each node, and edge potentials are defined over the four possible states of each existing edge, depending on the state of the two nodes it connects.
 The probability distribution of the network over all possible states can therefore be factorized using the node and edge potentials.
 (B) Example of a CRF graph constructed from real data.
 In this case, added nodes (squares) represent horizontal (red) and vertical (blue) drifting-gratings.
 First- and second-degree connections with added nodes are highlighted in the corresponding color.
 Scale bar: 50μm.
 (C) Relative likelihood calculated by CRFs.
 Gray region represents 3 S.D.
 Colored stripes indicate visual stimuli.
 Scale bar: 200 frames.
 (D) Temporal course of ensemble classification for horizontal (top) and vertical (bottom) drifting-gratings.
 Scale bar: 10 seconds.
-(E) Mean likelihood difference during horizontal and vertical visual stimulus.
-(F) Accuracy, (G) precision and (H) recall for vertical and horizontal drifting-gratings.
+(E) ROC curve for horizontal and vertical stimuli.
+Dashed line represent random chance.
+(F) Mean likelihood difference during horizontal and vertical visual stimuli.
+(G) Area under curve (AUC) in ROC curves for horizontal and vertical stimuli.
+(H) Accuracy, (I) precision and (J) recall for vertical and horizontal drifting-gratings.
 Related to Figures S1-S3.

 Figure 2.
 Identification of cortical ensembles with CRFs